nullfox-coder/real-estate/estate-src/readme.md

 ## flake8 -
 ### Flake8 will output any errors or violations it detects, along with a line number and a description of the issue.
 By default, Flake8 checks for errors and violations of PEP 8 style guidelines.

+# Intro To Django Testing

+### Pytest or Django based inbuilt test framework
+## Intro to Django Testing
+1. Write a test
+2. Run the test, ensure it fails
+3. Write some code to make test pass
+4. Reactor if possible

+### pytest-django - pytest-django is a plugin for pytest that provides a set of useful tools for testing Django applications and projects.
+### pytest-factoryboy - pytest-factoryboy makes it easy to combine factory approach to the test setup with the dependency injection, heart of the pytest fixtures.
+### Faker - Faker is a Python package that generates fake data
+### pytest-cov  - measuring code coverage of Python programs.
+It monitors our program, noting which parts of the code have been executed, then analyzes the source to identify code that could have been executed but was not.
+Coverage measurement is typically used to gauge the effectiveness of tests.